-For broker versions 9.13 and later, event broker service that use private endpoints (or where you have a mix of a private endpoint and public endpoints), you must have connectivity to the same private network from the browser.
-For example, if you have a computer which has a VPN connection to the private region where the event broker services are located and also public Internet access, TryMe! works as expected.
+For event broker service using private endpoints (or where you have a mix of private endpoints and public endpoints), you must have connectivity to the same private network from the browser.
+For example, if you have a computer that has a VPN connection to the private region where the event broker services are located and also public Internet access, TryMe! works as expected.

 To find your event broker service's connection information: